solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Chat applications have become integrated into our daily lives, offering more than just a means of casual conversation.
 They're integral parts of customer service, technical support, and even sophisticated advisory systems.
-It's likely that you have gotten some help from a chat application not too long ago.
+It is likely that you have gotten some help from a chat application not too long ago.
 As we integrate more advanced technologies like generative AI into these platforms, the complexity increases and so does the challenges.